CMU-SAFARI/SNP-Selective-Hiding/README.md

 ##  <a name="contact"></a>Getting Help
-If you have any question or any suggestion for improvement, please contact nourmn.alserr at ethz dot ch
+If you have any question or any suggestion for improvement, please contact nourmn.alserr at safari dot ethz dot ch

 ## <a name="cite"></a>Citing Our Paper: